|Nr.||Ersatzteil||Spare Part||Pièce de rechange||Notes|

 Early slides are distinguished by their lower rails being milled down almost all the way to the dust cover of the frame, with the slide in battery.
 This design appears on all SP47/8 pistols and a few early commercial P210 variants.
 On later slides, the lower rails stand proud of the frame rail channel, their width in line with the slide profile.

 The Neuhausen design brief of building a Browning-style, short recoil, swinging barrel autopistol with the accuracy of a Luger, inspired key improvements of the pistol’s barrel.
 SIG engineers dispensed with the barrel swinging link, faithfully adapted by Charles Petter from the M1911.
 In the test prototype numbered 6004, SIG used two links pivoting around common upper and lower axes, for the sake of stabilizing the barrel trajectory during the cycling of the action.
 This costly and complicated arrangement was superseded in the test prototype numbered 6007, by incorporation of two precisely milled surfaces, a locking device slot (Verriegelungsnut), inspired by the corresponding features of the Radom Vis, and twin locking device curves (Verriegelungskurven), protected under Swiss Patent No. 270873.
+This arrangement allowed the barrel to remain coupled to the slide in cycling under recoil, until the bullet left the bore, whereupon the chamber started to drop for unlocking the action.

 The original centerfire P210 barrel profile features arched forward lower lugs.
 The arch contrasts with the perpendicular forward edge of the lower barrel lug that appears sporadically throughout the years of production, becoming standardized circa 1993.
 See Armbruster p.
 81 featuring P210-5 P55185 and p.
 144 featuring P210-S P59698, and Vetter p.
 167 featuring P210-S P59700 and p.
 168 featuring P210-5 P53675 and ”ab 1993 neueste Ausführung, Kante”.